AcheampongAndy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. A script that adds execution permission to the owner, the group owner and the other users, to the file hello
 8. A script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions
 9. A script that sets the mode of the file hello to this
+10. A script that sets the mode of the file hello the same as olleh’s mode.